JPPP: Background, aims, scope

 Academic research has noted that the self-efficacy of PGRs who teach declines after initial training has concluded.
 Other research has stressed the importance of peer-learning, and of the importance of social support and networks of trust to facilitating learning in higher education.
 With this first edition of the journal, we plan to construct the fundamental architecture so that PGRs can begin to share their practice and evidence their ongoing commitment to their continuous professional development.
 We will initiate a constructive, cross-disciplinary dialogue to collectively raise the quality of teaching and enhance the outcomes of PGR experiences.

-The journal will welcome short critical reflections or more substantial evidence-based research from all PGRs and other early career researchers who teach in any capacity in any discipline at Warwick and beyond, and those engaged in supporting the professional development of PGRs.
+We invite both short critical reflections, and more substantial research led pieces from all PGRs and ECRs who teach in any capacity and in any discipline at Warwick and beyond.
+We also welcome pieces from those who support the professional development of PGRs, and those involved with pedagogy outside of the typical university teaching structure, such as student-led research projects, continued professional development.
 It will invite contributions covering the role of PGRs in traditional seminar teaching and lecturing but also practical laboratories demonstrations and analytical teaching roles.
 Whilst demonstrators may feel they are just ‘guiding’ students, often innovative pedagogies are at play and their contributions to a wider interdisciplinary discussion are invaluable.
 Additionally, the journal welcomes entries from those involved in managing innovative pedagogies such as student-led research projects, new teaching interventions, or the experience of continuous professional development as a PGR who teaches.
 It will welcome stories of success but perhaps more so stories of failure or adaptation.

 The Journal of PGR Pedagogy Practice is organised by a multidisciplinary team of postgraduates for all postgraduates, and anyone interested in supporting their practice.
 While the journal’s scope in the short-term is anticipated to be semi-formal, there is scope in future to develop a formal peer-review process.
 We are therefore also interested through this call for papers in ascertaining whether or not there is support for this sort of initiative in the future.
 If you or a peer might be interested in becoming a part of the PGR Teaching Community and supporting PGRs who teach through the journal by joining our editorial team, please contact us at: PGRteachercommunity@warwick.ac.uk